 - 4th century CE a full connection is made between the moon and the Triple Goddess in a text by Servius.
 You can check out the translated excerpt in part 3 of Halstead’s writings.

 As I said, this is my basic understanding of some of the theories that branch off from Graves’ hypothesis.
 I recommend you read up on it further if the topic has piqued your interest!

 Why wear or use this symbol?

 You don’t have to subscribe to Paganism or Wicca to enjoy this symbol.
 But if you’ve been sporting it, it’s sure nice to know the meaning behind it.

-Wearing the Triple Goddess symbol can be a powerful reminder throughout your day to your connection to the divine feminine and all it represents.
+Wearing the Triple Goddess symbol can be a powerful reminder throughout the day of your connection to the divine feminine and all it represents.
 Personally, I enjoy wearing the symbol for its remainder of the constant flow of life, birth, death, rebirth.
 Using the symbol on your altar or in a sacred space can help call in this same energy.